 The easiest way to reach the Dolomites is to fly into one of the nearby airports and then rent a car.
 The closest and most convenient airport is the international Venice Marco Polo Airport near Venice, Italy.
 You can also fly into regional airports like Verona, Bolzano, or even Innsbruck, Austria, and cross the border.

-For those who are already in the country, consider taking an Italian train to the closest major station and then renting a car.
-Bolzano train station is one of the best options for public transportation access.
+For those already in the country, consider taking an Italian train to the nearest major station and then renting a car.
+Bolzano train station is one of the best options for accessing public transportation.

 When is the best time to visit?

-If you want to hike the trails without the crowds, the periods of late May until early June and then September through early October are best.
+If you want to hike the trails without crowds, the best periods are late May through early June and September through early October.
 Most of the trails have had all the snow melted off, which gives hikers a chance to adventure.
-If you’re more interested in winter activities, visit from January to early March, when the snow is typically at its best.
+If you’re more interested in winter activities, consider visiting from January to early March, when the snow is typically at its peak.

 Things To Do In The Dolomites